Coming up next, our final news roundup and information overload hour.

 Is it the mayor?

-Is it is it Joe Biden?
+Is it Joe Biden?

 Who holds the brunt of the blame for the lack of preparation that they hold out there, you know?

-It's local state government, federal government allowing this, you know, all these monies to be allocated for these ridiculous green projects out in California.
+It's local, state, government, federal government allowing this, you know, all these monies to be allocated for these ridiculous green projects out in California.

-And yet they're they're missing the fundamentals and ignoring the science that is wildfi fires are a reality that they face pretty much year in and year out out there, and they're doing nothing, you know, to to put in measures, the science that would prevent them from getting this far out of control.
+And yet they're missing the fundamentals and ignoring the science that is wildfires are a reality that they face pretty much year in and year out out there.

 I mean, it's basic stuff to me.

-You have Santa Ana wins, they're predictable.
+You have Santa Ana winds, they're predictable.

 You have wildfires, that's predictable.

-You have the science of forestry, you remove the brush, you have controlled burns.
+You remove the brush, you have controlled burns.

 They're not doing any of these things.